How Long Does it Take to Become an RN?

 Once you have a degree and are licensed, it is time to land your first job as an RN.
 Even in a high-demand field such as nursing, this can still take some time.
 But there are more options and opportunities today than ever before.

-Most RNs start in an entry level position, such as a floor nurse at a hospital or nursing home, before moving on to a speciality such as pediatrics, critical care, medical-surgical nursing, or home health.
+Most RNs start in an entry level position, such as a floor nurse at a hospital or nursing home, before moving on to a specialty such as pediatrics, critical care, medical-surgical nursing, or home health.

 Home health nursing is a rapidly growing field that is always in need of caring RNs.
 Being a home health RN means one-on-one patient care opportunities, flexible schedules, independent work environments, and the ability to build a sustainable work-life balance.